 - System, Regression and User Acceptance Testing

 This course provides students with hands on experience learning Test Driven Development (TDD) using NUnit and Microsoft’s Visual Studio.
-Students will build unit tests using mocks, fakes, stubs and drivers, and address issues working with databases and other systems.
-Student will create tests and code that will be more likely to meet and exceed requirements.
-Code that receives “test coverage” will not break existing systems, because tests are passed before code is checked in.
+Students build unit tests using mocks, fakes, stubs and drivers, and address issues working with databases and other systems.
+Students learn how to create tests that assure that code will meet and exceed requirements.
+The course shows how regression testing assures that code that receives “test coverage” will not break existing systems, because tests are passed before code is checked in.

-Students will spend time working with the issues involved in refactoring legacy code, safely cutting into an already deployed system.
-Students will work on looking for, or creating “seams” to more safely improve code or add features, and work on identifying “code smells” that need attention in a productive system.
+Students spend time working with the issues involved in refactoring legacy code, safely cutting into an already deployed system.
+Students are shown how to look for, or create “seams” to more safely improve code or add features, and work on identifying “code smells” that need attention in a productive system.

 Finally, students will explore dependency issues as well as techniques to better understand and improve complex systems.

-Comprehensive C# labs provide facilitated hands on practice during the course, allowing students to develop competence and confidence with the new skills being learned.
+Comprehensive C# labs throughout the course provide facilitated hands on practice crucial to developing competence and confidence with the new skills being learned.